Ground

 The image below shows

-processed data obtained over a 1m x 1m test panel used to show the
+processed ground penetrating radar data obtained over a 1m x 1m test panel as a requirement for mapping the

 Applications:-